itay-moav/rahl_commander/README.md

 ## Installation
 (I assume you have Python and the necessary mysql connector).

-Installation+ setup on Windows (quick version)
 1. Checkout/export the project where ever you want.
 Lets call the directory DIRECTORY

 2. in the assets folder under each object type you wish to maintain, create a folder which is the same name as the as related db name.
 Under this folder you create your sql code, you can use as many subfolders as you want.

-3. Available command (find them under the bin folder) 3.1 build : builds the elements, use help to see options 3.1 drop : drops the elements, use help to see options 3.1 autocomp : builds an auto completion file for php

 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++